Skip to content

 Key Mathematical Models

-Spector approximates the exponential forgetting curve using precomputed decay buckets — avoiding expensive Math.exp() calls in the hot loop:
+Spector approximates the power law of forgetting using precomputed decay buckets — avoiding expensive Math.pow() calls in the hot loop:

 Reconsolidation (Spacing Effect)